-It doesn't require Peloton products and you can try it out for two months before you have to pay a monthly subscription.
-After the two-month trial period, the Peloton Digital app costs £12.99/month in the UK or $12.99/month in the US.
+It doesn't require Peloton products and you can try it out for a month before you have to pay a monthly subscription.
+After the 30-day trial period, the Peloton Digital app costs £12.99/month in the UK or $12.99/month in the US.
 If you have the Peloton Bike, Bike+ or Tread, the Peloton Digital app is included within the Peloton All-Access Membership, which is required for the Peloton products.

 The Peloton Digital app has over 10 workout types, including strength, stretching, bootcamp, cycling, outdoor running, yoga and meditation.
 You can work out alongside others, track your progress with metrics and you can challenge yourself and earn achievements.

 The Peloton Digital app is available to download on the Apple App Store, Google Play Store, Amazon App Store and Roku.

 How much is Peloton?

 There are several packages available for the Peloton products, some of which include accessories, such as shoes and weights for the Bike and Bike+.
 Keep in mind that you will need the Peloton All-Access Membership on top of the products themselves.

 The Peloton All-Access Membership costs £39/month in the UK and $39/month in the US.
 It includes access to the Peloton Digital app too.